How to build a marketplace app

 Chapter 2

-The minimum requirements for competitive marketplace platforms in 2023.
+The minimum requirements for competitive marketplace apps in 2024.

-Let’s look at a list of features every marketplace app needs.
-What is “essential” will, of course, depend on your unique marketplace idea.
-And I do recommend taking the MVP approach and cutting back on features for the first version.
+What is a must-have and what is a nice-to-have will, of course, depend on your unique marketplace idea.
+And, as I said earlier, I do recommend taking the MVP approach and cutting back on features for the first version (unless, of course, you're using Sharetribe, in which case you get all of these out of the box ;)).

-Working with marketplace platform development for nearly a decade, I’ve found this list to be a pretty common starting point.
-The features are divided under subheadings for easier scanning.
+Working with marketplace development for nearly a decade, I’ve found this list of functionalities to be a pretty common starting point for marketplace apps:

 Account & user profile management